ravikumarnagam/openshift-april-2024/Day3/README.md

 Before you try click on the openshift-helloms application route, you need to create a database tektutor and inside that database create greeting table with a single column called message varchar(200) and insert a single record with some message.

 Now you should be able to access the openshift helloms route from cli or web browser.
+You need to use your route url which might look like http://openshift-hello-ms-<your-name>.apps.ocp4.rpsconsulting.in
 ```
 curl http://openshift-hello-ms-jegan.apps.ocp4.tektutor.org.labs
 ```